ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 GET, HEAD, OPTIONS can be cached; PUT, POST, PATCH, DELETE are not cached and do not invalidate objects in the cache

-### Improving Performance

-Increase cache hit percentage is the #1 way to increase CloudFront performance.
-Increasing min and max TTL helps improve this metric.

 Custom origins and custom origin rules determine which part of website requests go where.